inesusvet/tests-talk/PITCHME.md

 @title[Disclaimer]

 ## I am not selling
-- It's not a panacea.
-No particular technology/methodology
+- No particular technology or methodology will save you
 - I want to talk about very basic principles
-- All of this is based on my experience and knowledge - "biased"
+- All of this is based on my experience and knowledge
-- I invite you hear your stories after the talk
+- I invite you to share your stories after the talk

 ---
 @title[Epigraph]